castorini/pyserini/docs/working-with-acl-anthology.md

 ## Indexing Data

 Now we should install Pyserini.
 You can follow the installation [here](https://github.com/castorini/pyserini/blob/master/docs/installation.md).
 After you did the `Preliminaries` section, make sure to skip the `Pip Installation` and follow the `Development Installation`.
+Note that you should be using the already created `pyserini_acl` conda environment rather than making a new one that was instructed [here](https://github.com/castorini/pyserini/blob/master/docs/installation.md#:~:text=conda%20create%20%2Dn%20pyserini%20python%3D3.8).
 Just the `Development Installation` will give us the latest features we want.

 Once you completely installed Pyserini, navigate to `acl-anthology` folder and run this line of code.